 Friday – No school Feast of the Immaculate Conception

-Songs and poems: Ring around the Rosie, Open-shut them, Who has come to school today, R-A-I-N-Y, In an emergency- call 9-1-1, One Banana, Days of the Week, 5 little pumpkins, Hello, Green starts with “G”
+Songs and Poems: Christmas starts with C, Let’s all clap our hands at Christmas, Open-shut them, Who has come to school today, One Banana, Days of the Week, 5 gingerbread men

-FYI: Wednesday is Orange Day Friday—a visit with Miss Elizabeth from the Elkins Park Library
+FYI: Monday—visit with Miss Elizabeth from the Elkins Park Library